Wildlife - Killer Whale/Orca

 A History of Live Capture

 Moby Doll was a Southern Resident orca captured off Saturna Island in 1964.
 Originally, he was to be culled and used as a reference to build a life-size orca statue.
 However, the harpooner missed his mark and the harpoon landed an inch shy of its target.
-This caused Moby Doll to become immobilized but still remain alive.
+This caused Moby Doll to become immobilized but remain alive.
 From there, he was taken to The Vancouver Aquarium and survived in captivity for 87 days.
 He was the first orca to survive in captivity for more than 48 hours.
 Following the capture of Moby Doll, 62 more whales were captured and shipped to aquariums worldwide.
-In fact, most killer captive killer whales in the 60s and 70s were calves that originally came from wild pods in BC.
+Most killer captive killer whales in the ‘60s and ‘70s were calves that originally came from wild pods in BC.
 Sadly, an unknown number of orca were killed in capture attempts or died shortly after.

 In 1973, BC scientist Dr. Michael Bigg completed the first-ever census of killer whales in BC.
 He estimated that ⅕ of the killer whale population along the BC coast had been lost as a result of the demand for captive orca.